fayrose/ASCII-Compression-Decompression/Readme.md

 If you would like to decompress an ASCII file, run `node decompress.js [insert/file/PATH/here]`.
 The decompressed file will be exported and saved in the same path, with the file name appended by `decompressed`.

+A limited number of samples to utilize are in the "Examples" folder.

 ##Dependencies
 Make sure that you have node.js installed on your computer.
 The files should run on both UNIX and Windows systems.
+Run `npm install` in the project directory after download in order to install dependencies.